mrwilljackson/tappr/docs/api/uuid-migration-guide.md

    - Use the `api_brew_uuid` field as the primary reference for brews in the database.

 3. **Update Client Code**:
-   - Update your client code to store and use the `apiBrewUuid` for future queries.
+   - Update your client code to store and use the `api_brew_uuid` for future queries.
    - For backward compatibility, you can continue to use the `brewUuid` for public endpoints.

 ## Backward Compatibility